 I think mac and cheese needs to be indulgent.
 It is comfort food, after all.
 So keep that in mind as you read the ingredients list, mmmmk?
 My favorite thing about this dish (in addition to the awesome flavor) is the ease of preparation.
 One skillet.
 No separate pot of hot water or additional baking dishes required.
 Everything is cooked together, even the noodles, which results in the creamiest mac & cheese to ever hit your tongue.
 The noodles absorb all of the flavor from the bacon, sausage, and jalapenos while it cooks.
 Every bite is equally as delicious as the one before.

 After spending a couple of years perfecting the Stuffed Jalapeno Popper, I knew it was time to take those flavors and put it in a pasta!
 I think it is pretty standard to throw some cream cheese in a jalapeno, wrap it in bacon, and call it a jalapeno popper.
-Alas, simplicity was never my strong suite.
+Alas, simplicity was never my strong suit.
 I took the base flavors and went a little off course and drove that flavor train into meat depot.
 I added browned bratwursts, melty cheese, and topped the whole thing with my signature Sweet Rub.
 They are the best poppers ever, and now all the flavors I love are all floating around in every bite of this Jalapeno Popper Mac and Cheese.
-I even baked the mac & cheese on my smoker so it would have that same signature smoky flavor as my poppers!

-PRO-TIP: If you don’t have a smoker, you can still get a bit of smoky flavor in your mac & cheese.
-Make sure you buy apple wood smoked bacon at the store!
+If you don’t have a smoker, and you still want a bit of smoky flavor in your mac & cheese, buy apple or hickory smoked bacon to use in the recipe!
 You can follow the rest of the instructions, just skip the smoking step and bake at the same temperature in your oven instead of on your grill.

 Smoky Jalapeno Popper Mac and Cheese